abikirkham/FlexiBook/README.md

 </details>

 ### Requirements
-"The deployment terminal is set to 80 columns by 24 rows.
-That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line."
+The deployment terminal is set to 80 columns by 24 rows.
+That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.
+This was indetified in the [Continuous Integration Python Linter](https://pep8ci.herokuapp.com/#) , which told you if you needed to shorten your lines when they were too long.

 ## Features